-(2) Investment, etc., in Human Capital and Intellectual Property their potential.
-Through such investment, we create new value by training professionals with profound knowledge of a wide range of business domains, products, fields, and regions, and by enabling these professionals to create and nurture their own business projects.
-Through our business activities, we also strengthen the diverse intellectual capital that we have accumulated through our activities as a sogo shosha, including knowledge and expertise relating to various industries and products, and know-how and skills relating to trading, risk management, and business management and corporate governance to improve the corporate value of our investees.
-We are also implementing measures to accumulate and develop knowledge and experience concerning the business management knowledge of individual organizations and employees, as well as digital transformation (DX).
+(2) Investment, etc., in Human Capital and Intellectual Property products, fields, and regions demonstrating their abilities and linking them to our business projects.

+As an investment in human capital, we offer employees various human resource development programs, wide-ranging of career plans, and growth opportunities.
+Through these investments, we create new value by each employee as a professional with profound knowledge of a wide range of business domains,

+Through our business activities, we also strengthen the diverse intellectual capital that we have accumulated through business activities and new technology development as a sogo shosha, including various business know-how and knowledge of new business development.
+We are also implementing measures to accumulate and develop knowledge and experience concerning the business management knowledge of individual organizations and employees, as well as digital transformation (DX) and innovation.